Building resilient food systems

 Nature+ is strengthening local governance systems, such as Natural Resource Management Committees, to enable community members to better participate and lead in decision-making processes within their communities and landscapes.

-Implementing partners are advocating for improved local and national government policies to benefit communities and their landscapes; and working with stakeholders such as local businesses and national parks to build stronger long-term partnerships.
+Community groups, supported by implementing partners, have successfully advocated for 26 policies to benefit communities and their landscapes.
+Partners are working with stakeholders such as local businesses and national parks to build stronger long-term partnerships.

 And Nature+ is empowering women and other vulnerable groups to take on new leadership opportunities.
-In 2024, 17,009 participants received training to better participate in community and landscape governance decision-making processes.
+By the end of 2025, 15,878 individuals (58% women) were actively participating in decision-making processes within community and landscape governance systems across Nature+ project landscapes.

 Numbers